phisanti/paperspace-image/fastai-v4-lab/README.md

-# Paperspace + Fast.ai Docker files
+# Paperspace files for the image

 *JupyterLab version*

 ## Overview

-This is a docker build file designed to work with [Paperspace].
-The latest pre-built runtimes are pushed here: https://hub.docker.com/r/paperspace/fastai/

-This container pulls the latest fast.ai class.
-You can find this repo here: https://github.com/fastai/fastai and you can learn more about the Fast.ai course here: http://course.fast.ai/
+Designed to install conda, CUDA and related packages.

 ## Requirements: